r0cky-g/AbsoluteCinema/README.md

   - **Regular users** can only delete their own posts
   - Legacy posts without owner information can only be deleted by admins
 - **Permission validation** — DELETE requests require userId and userRole parameters

+> **Note**: The Admin account can be accessed by using the username and password ADMIN123.
 ---

 ## Running with Docker